sphynxofblackquartz/sphynxofblackquartz/README.md

 ## Hello 👋😁
-## Ask me about anything except for school and work
+Ask me about anything except for school and work
-## Any pronouns
+I go by any pronouns
 <!--
 **sphynxofblackquartz/sphynxofblackquartz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.